Vacaville, California: Personal income

 According to the city of Vacaville, in 2019/2020, median household income was $82,513, which was 39% above the national average and 19% higher than the state average.

 In 2007, the median income for a family was $63,950.
 Also in 2007, males had a median income of $43,527 versus $31,748 for females and per capita income for the city was $21,557.
 About 6.1% of the population and 4.3% of families lived below the poverty line.
 Of the total population, 7.4% of those under 18 and 4.8% of those 65 and older lived below the poverty line.

 Economy

 Industry

-Biotechnology/pharmaceutical facilities are operated by Genentech, ALZA Corporation, Kaiser Permanente, and Novartis International AG.
+Biotechnology/pharmaceutical facilities are operated by Lonza (formerly Genentech), ALZA Corporation, Kaiser Permanente, and Novartis International AG.
 On May 14, 2014, ICON Aircraft announced they would consolidate all company functions in a new 140,000-square-foot facility in Vacaville.
 Two state prisons are located in Vacaville: California State Prison, Solano and California Medical Facility.
 The latter houses inmates undergoing medical treatments.
 Johnson and Johnson closed the former Alza drug manufacturing plant in 2022.
-On June 1, 2023, Roche announced that it was looking to sell its subsidiary Genentech's 800-employee drug manufacturing plant in Vacaville, California, or shut down the factory by 2029.